spjuhel/BoARIO/src/docs/source/boario-events.rst

 The BoARIO model is used to study the indirect economic impacts consequent to `local` event [#local]_.
 At the moment, a shock is represented by a quantity of damages expressed in monetary value and leading to:

-1. A destruction of capital leading to a reduction in production capacity [#production]_
+1. A destruction of capital leading to a reduction in production capacity production (See :ref:`boario-math-prod`).
-2. A rebuilding demand, corresponding to destroyed capital and addressed to a set of rebuilding sectors [#demand]_
+2. A rebuilding demand, corresponding to destroyed capital and addressed to a set of rebuilding sectors (See :ref:`boario-math-rebuilding-demand`).

 To define such an event, we hence need the following information: